Humanities Café

 Upcoming Humanities Café Topics

-April 24 | (Dr. Axton Betz-Hamilton and Dr. Tom Dean) –We’re #1! – In the Nation…for Medical Debt?! – Dr. Axton Betz-Hamilton, Assistant Professor of Economics at SDSU, and Dr. Tom Dean, retired family medicine physician and columnist, join SDHC to discuss why South Dakotans have the highest medical debt in the nation…and what can be done to turn that around.
+April 24 | Dr. Axton Betz-Hamilton and Dr. Tom Dean –We’re #1 in the Nation…for Medical Debt?! – Dr. Axton Betz-Hamilton, Associate Professor in the Ness School of Management and Economics at SDSU, and Dr. Tom Dean, retired family medicine physician and columnist, join SDHC to discuss why South Dakotans have the highest medical debt in the nation, what can be done to turn that around, and how people can cope with that debt in the meantime.

-May 8 | Dr. John Little – Everywhere and Nowhere: Moving Beyond Mascots, Stereotypes, and Cultural Appropriation – Dr. John Little, director of Native Recruitment & Alumni Engagement at the University of South Dakota, filmmaker, and enrolled member of the Standing Rock Sioux Tribe, joins SDHC to discuss the persistence and presence of Indigenous peoples, moving beyond mascots, stereotypes, and cultural appropriation.
+May 8 | Dr. John Little and Megan Red Shirt Shaw – Everywhere and Nowhere: Moving Beyond Mascots, Stereotypes, and Cultural Appropriation – Dr. John Little, Director of Native Recruitment & Alumni Engagement at the University of South Dakota, filmmaker, and enrolled member of the Standing Rock Sioux Tribe, and Megan Red Shirt Shaw, Director of Native Student Services at the University of South Dakota, founder of Natives in America magazine, and enrolled member of the Oglala Sioux Tribe, join SDHC to discuss the persistence and presence of Indigenous peoples, moving beyond mascots, stereotypes, and cultural appropriation.

 June 5 | (Guests TBA) – Native Tourism in South Dakota – Invited guests join SDHC to talk about a move toward increased Native Tourism in South Dakota – what it means and why it’s so important to the state.